What is the bardi?

 The anthropology of taste has never been applied to the adaptive drive of traditional Nyungar people to consume large quantities of fat.
 In 2015 an American team of scientists isolated a sixth basic taste, what they called the “fat taste” or “oleogustus” (Latin, oleo, oily or fatty +gustus, taste) for selected fatty acids (Running et al 2015: 515).
 They note that the term “pinguis” has been used to describe fattiness since the 16th century (Fernel 1581) but they have coined a new term to refer specifically to the chemistry of taste rather than a textural connotation.

 It is highly probable that hunter gatherer people who lived in temperate climates had a genetic predisposition that stimulated a fat taste signal that alerted them to consume in quantity high fat/ carbohydrate foods when available as a means of maintaining and storing body fat as an insurance against famine conditions.
 We would suggest that the taste sensation of fat in the diet stimulated an insatiate demand for energy dense foods.
-This may explain the many ethno-historical references to Aboriginal people gorging on fat-rich foodstuff.
+This may explain the many ethnohistorical references to Aboriginal people gorging on fat-rich foodstuff when available.

 It is well documented that the Nyungar people had a voracious appetite for consuming all kinds of animal and vegetable fats and the fat-rich bardies were no exception.
 Fat was such an indispensable part of their diet that they had several terms to refer to it.
 These were djirang (Whitehurst 1992:35) which has also been rendered by recorders as chira, djeroong, jer-rung, jerring, jerrong, cheerung and jeerung.
 Other terms for fat include bwoine (also spelt boyn, bynyer, boyu, bwarn) and baring (Curr 1886).
 21

-Traditionally Nyungar people were well acquainted with plant and animal phenological breeding cycles which more or less structured their seasonal calendar.
+Traditionally Nyungar people were well acquainted with plant and animal phenological breeding cycles which for the most part structured their seasonal calendar.
 We have no doubt that oleogustus would have been a well-developed sense in these traditional inhabitants and the fat taste would have been a driving force for them to consume as much of it as possible.
 Otherwise they would not have survived.

 The Nyungar season known as jeran literally means ‘fat.’
 It is an instructive seasonal descriptor signalling them to build up stores of subcutaneous body fat to ensure their survival through the lean, harsh, cold dark wet season of mokkar (Albany) or makuru (Perth) when food was less abundant and more difficult to procure.